Attendance and Absence

-An exclusion is a disciplinary measure which the head teacher of a school can use to deal with incidents of poor behaviour.
+Suspension and exclusion are disciplinary measures which the head teacher of a school can use to deal with incidents of poor behaviour.

 When a child’s behaviour is not showing signs of improvement, the school works with other professionals and agencies to support the child and their family.
-Persistent negative behaviour or serious incidents may lead to exclusion.
-Burlington Junior School can execute its power of exclusion either on a fixed or permanent basis.
+Persistent negative behaviour or serious incidents may lead to suspension and/or exclusion.
 This decision is taken by the Headteacher.
-If a child is excluded, the school follows Achieving for Children’s exclusion procedures and Kingston’s policy and guidelines.
+If a child is suspended, the school follows Achieving for Children’s exclusion procedures and Kingston’s policy and guidelines.
 For further details, please see our behaviour policy.

 At the bottom of this page you will find a leaflet for parents provided by Achieving for Children (for schools in Kingston and Richmond).